 In meditation, nimitta refers to a certain quality or aspect of experience which, when attended to, promotes the growth of similar or related qualities.
 Thus paying attention to the “sign of beauty” (subhanimitta) gives rise to lust, while the “basis of samādhi” (samādhinimitta) is the four kinds of mindfulness meditation, i.e. the practices that lead to samādhi.

 This has led some interpreters to overshoot the mark, alleging that the commentaries did not just change the term, but that they invented the very idea of the light seen in meditation.
-While the commentarial account obviously adds a lot of detail to the Suttas—which is, after all, the point of a commentary—we find in the EBTs that “lights” and “forms” are an normal aspect of the samādhi experience.
+The commentarial account adds a lot of detail to the Suttas—which is, after all, the point of a commentary—but in the EBTs we find that “lights” and “forms” are a normal aspect of the samādhi experience.
 Clearly these terms, which occur in many ways in many contexts, refer to the same kind of experience that modern Theravadins call nimitta.

 Modern Theravada, drawing on the Visuddhimagga, explains the kasiṇa as a physical disk that is used as a basis for beginning meditation.
 It may be a pure element, such as earth or water, or a bright and clear color.

 The root meaning of the term kasiṇa, however, is “universal” or “totality” and in the EBTs it is always used in this way.
 It is a description of a state of samādhi, not an object used to gain samādhi.